 Part D beneficiaries who have higher incomes may be required to pay more expensive monthly premiums.
 This increased premium amount is known as the income-related monthly adjustment amount, or IRMAA.

-The chart below illustrates IRMAA adjustments for Part D plans in 2019.
+The chart below illustrates IRMAA adjustments for Part D plans in 2023 (based on 2021 tax returns).

 What are the eligibility requirements for Medicare Part D?